 What is certain is that with a base price of 719 € we would have expected at least one refresh rate to 120 Hz but, unfortunately, it is a "luxury" which belongs only to the older brother.

-Other than that OnePlus 8 has a panel really exceptional, the maximum and minimum brightness are excellent, the colors are a pleasure for the eyes and the 90 Hz make it seem even more fluid than usual.
+Other than that OnePlus 8 has a panel deserve it exceptional, the maximum and minimum brightness are excellent, the colors are a pleasure for the eyes and the 90 Hz make it seem even more fluid than usual.
 I found a good reaction in the brightness sensor, but a few times it happened that he lost his compass a bit.

 As anticipated in the previous paragraphs, in the eighth series the Chinese company has abandoned il flat panel in favor of a curved one.
 Personally I find it pleasing aesthetically, but not very functional and this could be the aspect that can make you prefer OnePlus North (or just another smartphone) to this.

-In fact, a common flaw is found in the mode full screen with gestures in which, if you want to send an audio note on WhatsApp o Telegram, the touch is not received and you will have to try at least a few times.
+In fact, a common flaw is found in the mode full screen with gestures in which, if you want to send an audio note on Whatsapp o Telegram, the touch is not received and you will have to try at least a few times.
 This is because the microphone icon is too low and close to the edge.

 A partial solution to this problem is to activate gestures, but those with the horizontal bar on the bottom.